MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/gflags.md

 > Incorrect use of this tool can degrade system performance or prevent Windows from starting, requiring you to reinstall Windows.

 > [!IMPORTANT]
-> Pool tagging is permanently enabled on Windows Server 2003 and later versions of Windows, including Windows Vista.
-On these systems, the **Enable pool tagging** check box on the **Global Flags** dialog box is dimmed, and commands to enable or disable pool tagging fail.
+> Pool tagging is permanently enabled on Windows.
+The **Enable pool tagging** check box on the **Global Flags** dialog box is dimmed, and commands to enable or disable pool tagging fail.

 ## See also